wasp-lang/haskell-handbook/forall.md

 ### GADTs

-Alternative approach is to use the `GADTs` extension, like this:
+Alternative approach to `ExistentialQuantification` is to use the `GADTs` extension, like this:
 ```hs
 {-# LANGUAGE GADTs #-}
 data Showable where